There is a world of difference between ‘getting fit’ and ‘keeping fit’.

 - Metabolic syndrome (sitting for more than 1 hour can lower your metabolism by up to 19%) So unfair!

 Movement is what the human body was designed to do.
 We’re still hunter/gatherers and although our original purpose has been overridden by industrial development, our biological demands remain the same and if we insist on ignoring those demands because we’re too busy, can’t be bothered or don’t see ourselves as the ‘hunting type’ then there will, of course, be consequences.

 Exercise doesn’t have to be intense.
 It doesn’t even need to feel like exercise.
 Just move.

-The goal in any exercise session is to ‘overload’.
-Take yourself just just beyond your comfort zone and your system will have some incentive to improve.
-In other words, you’ll be getting fitter and feeling better.
+The goal in any exercise session is to ‘overload‘.
+Take yourself just beyond your comfort zone and your fitness will have some incentive to improve.
+In other words, you’ll be getting fitter and be feeling better.